JoannaSendecka/Type-on-Strap_sandbox/pages/eng_tmp.md

 ---
 layout: page
-title: The English version of this website will be developed later.
-Thank you very much for the patience
+title: The English version of this website will be developed later. <br> Thank you very much for the patience
 permalink: /en/
 subtitle:
 feature-img: "assets/img/pexels/loading.png"